Singles holidays in October

 Skyros promises a house-party atmosphere at its personal development holidays across Europe and in the UK.
 It has a fabulous 4-night trip to Venice in October featuring great food, culture and courses.
 There’s a small single supplement, or you can share a room with a guest of the same gender.

 If you want to combine great weather with history and culture, visit Egypt or Turkey.
-Take a classic Nile cruise, sailing between Luxor and Aswan, visiting timeless sites such as the Valley of the Kings and Karnak with a chance to see the colossal temple at Abu Simbel.
+Take a classic Nile cruise on a felucca with the King Tutankhamen tour, sailing between Luxor and Aswan, visiting timeless sites such as the Valley of the Kings and Karnak with a chance to see the colossal temple at Abu Simbel.
+If you prefer luxury to tradition, there’s the chance to upgrade to a five-star cruise boat instead.

 In Turkey you could explore the Aegean coastline on a traditional gulet on an archaeological holiday or visit the land of the Hittites on a walking holiday through the fantastical landscape of Cappadocia.
 With expert guides to bring the landscape to life, Peter Sommer Travels tours are invariably popular with singles.